inveniosoftware/invenio/docs/developersguide/tutorial/run-n-test.rst

 Build the documentation
 -----------------------

-The documentation can be built with the ``run-tests.sh`` script, but you need the *tests* requirements, and run the tests.
-If you just want to build the documentation, you will only need the *docs* requirements (see the install section above) and run:
+The documentation can be built with the ``run-tests.sh`` script, but you would have to install the *tests* requirements and run the tests.
+If you just want to build the documentation, you only need to install the *docs* requirements (see the install section above) and run:

 .. code-block:: bash